stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session2.1.md

 ### 2 Convert a String to Number with `int()`

-String and Intiger is different DataType, for detail please read [Python Data Types](https://www.w3schools.com/python/python_datatypes.asp).
+String and Integer is different DataType, for detail please read [Python Data Types](https://www.w3schools.com/python/python_datatypes.asp).
 Below is the Data Types we possible will used in our class

 ![datatypes](datatypes.jpg)